sauran-a/sauran-a/README.md

 <h2>Projects</h2>

   - Race Report - Python package that creates and prints a report of Monaco 2018 Racing in a user's terminal.
-  - Race Report (Flask) - web-view of previous app to display results on a website
+  - Race Report (Flask) - web-view of the previous app to display results in a browser
   - Instagram Clone (Django)
   - Loyalty system for small coffee shops